classdojo/policies/privacy.md

 > Basically,
 >
-> ClassDojo will never sell or rent your information to third-parties.
-Also, third party advertising is not permitted on ClassDojo.
-We only collect information when it can help provide you a better experience on ClassDojo.
+> ClassDojo doesn’t sell or rent your information to third-parties, and we don’t permit advertising on ClassDojo.
+We only ask you to share information with us when it can help provide you with a better ClassDojo experience.

 Will ClassDojo Share Any Information it Collects?